MadMatcher/MadLib/docs/madlib-technical-guide.md

 - **How to scale?** If Tables A and B have millions of tuples (which is very commmon in practice), the candidate set C (obtained after blocking) can be huge, having 100M to 1B tuple pairs or more.
 This would create several serious problems:

   - Featurizing C, that is, converting each tuple pair in C into a feature vector can take hours or days.
 We provide a fast solution to this problem, using Spark on a cluster of machines.
-  - Using active learning to select a few hundreds "good" tuple pairs from the candiate set C for you to label is going to be very slow, because C is so large and conceptually we have to examine all tuple pairs in C to select the "good" ones.
+  - Using active learning to select a few hundreds "good" tuple pairs from the candiate set C for you to label is going to be very slow, because C is so large and we have to examine all tuple pairs in C to select the "good" ones.
 We provide a solution that takes a far smaller sample S from C (having say just 5M tuple pairs), then performs active learning on S (not on C) to select "good" examples for you to label.
 As mentioned earlier, S cannot be a random sample of C because in that case it is likely to contain very few true matches, and thus is not a good sample from which to select "good" examples to label.
   - The default way that we do active learning, say on S, is in the **batch mode**.
 That is, we examine all examples in S, select 10 "good" examples, ask you to label them as match/non-match, then re-examine the examples in S, select another 10 "good" examples, ask you to label those, and so on.
 This sometimes has a lag time: you label 10 examples, submit, then _must wait a few seconds before you are given the next 10 examples to label_.
 To avoid such lag time, we provide a solution that do active learning in the **continuous mode**.
 In this mode, you do not have to wait and can just label continuously.
 The downside is that you may have to label a bit more examples (compared to the batch mode) to reach the same matching accuracy.

 - **What are the runtime environments?** We provide three runtime environments: